 Step 1: Find a batting stance that is comfortable

 Your batting stance really isn’t a huge deal as long as your comfortable and you’re in a good athletic position.
 The thing that can become a big deal however is where you setup in the box.
-For example, let’s say you’re in an ASA league where the arc of the pitch is a bit higher.
+For example, let’s say you’re in a USA (ASA) league where the arc of the pitch is a bit higher.
 That means the ball can come into the strike zone a bit deeper.
 In this scenario, you would want to set further back in the box closer to the catcher.
 While in an USSSA league, the arc is lower and the ball can come shallow through the zone.
 Position yourself closer to the pitcher.

 Take a look at this video about batting stance and where to position yourself: